Big Data in Veterinary Health Care

 Peeva provides comprehensive solutions that allow for scalability, flexibility, and cost-effectiveness.
 We have been working closely with our veterinary partners to identify and support seamless integration and deployment in the fragmented veterinary space.
 Peeva has identified the most appropriate solutions when it comes to cost, performance, security, and manageability.
 By conducting comprehensive evaluations and analysis of a client’s business and technical goals, Peeva’s familiarity with our partner’s environments and challenges place us in a unique position as we can guarantee a better experience for all.

-Big data and the Internet of things
+Veterinary data and the Internet of things

 Big data and the IoT work in conjunction.
 Data extracted from IoT devices provides a mapping of device interconnectivity.
 Such mappings have been used by the media industry, companies and governments to more accurately target their audience and increase media efficiency.
 IoT is also increasingly adopted as a means of gathering sensory data, and this sensory data can be used in medicine.